Akna97/Online-Blood-Bank/README.md

 # Online-Blood-Bank
 This app is in Java language which is run on Android Studio.
+Refer Design Document for further information.